-Mr. Matthews, age 55, has been Chairman of the Board and Chief Executive Officer of the Company since July 1998.
-In October 1998, he was also appointed President.
-From December 1996 through June 1998, Mr. Matthews served as President of Houston-based Dynegy (formerly NGC Corporation), a leading gatherer, processor, generator, transporter, and marketer of energy products and services in North America.
-From 1989 through November 1996, Mr. Matthews held various executive positions with Texaco, including President and Chief Executive Officer of Texaco Natural Gas.
+Mr. Matthews, age 56, has been Chairman of the Board, President and Chief Executive Officer of the Company since 1998.
+From December 1996 through June 1998, Mr. Matthews served as President of Houston-based Dynegy.
+From 1989 through November 1996, Mr. Matthews held various executive positions with Texaco, including Vice President of Texaco, Inc., President of Texaco Refinery and Marketing, and President of Texaco Global Gas and Power.
 Prior to that time, he also held executive positions with Tenneco and Exxon.
 He serves on various boards, including the Advisory Council for Texas A&M University, Texas A&M Vision 2020 Committee, and the Washington State Roundtable.